 How To Remember To Change Your Air Conditioner's Air Filters

 Here’s an easy way to stay on top of this; sign up for the Service Experts Email Club.
-This is a great to receive discounts on service, tips and other helpful information directly to your email.
+When you do, you can elect to receive (or not) great email coupons and newsletters with a lot of tips and discounts on AC repairs and tune-ups.
 Also, your email subscription preferences let’s you set a reminder to change your Naples area home's air filter every 30, 60, 90, 120 or 365 days, or a specific date of your choice.

 How to replace your return air filter

-Most people know how to replace the air filter in their unit, but some houses have another filter in the return ductwork.
+Most of us know how to replace the air filter in their unit, but some houses have an additional filter in the return ductwork.
 Whether you have one or not is dependent on the HVAC manufacturer's recommendation.
-Your unit is designed to handle a set amount of pressure in your home, and the more filters you have the fiercer the blower motor works, which can decrease the lifespan of your system if it isn't designed for it.
+Your system is made to handle a set amount of pressure in your house, and the more filters you have the fiercer the blower motor works, which can decrease the lifespan of your system if it isn't designed for it.
 Finding out whether you have a return filter and replacing it is a piece of cake:

 - Go to your return air vents.

 - Inspect for a filter.
-If one is there, pull it out and record the size.
+If one is inside, pull it out and record the size.